JeanCSinisterra/ToDo-list/README.md

 ## ToDo-list 📝

-This project was started to put in practice my knowledge of EJS templates alongside with Node.js & Express You can use this tool here --> https://todo-list-web.onrender.com
+This project was started to put in practice my knowledge of EJS templates alongside with Node.js & Express.
+You can use this tool here --> https://todo-list-web.onrender.com

 # Tech Stack